arunthampi/relax/README.md

 `message_deleted`  | This event is sent when a message has been deleted.
 `reaction_added`   | This event is sent when a reaction has been added to a message.
 `reaction_removed` | This event is sent when a reaction has been removed from a message.
-`team_join`        | This event is sent when a new member has been added to the team.
+`team_joined`      | This event is sent when a new member has been added to the team.
 The best practice upon receiving this event is to refresh the team database and make sure that information on all members of the team is up to date.
 `im_created`       | This event is sent when a new direct message has been opened with the bot.
 This can be ignored in most cases as it is used by Relax to keep internal metadata in sync.

 ### user_uid